suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

   setting up media properties and starting/terminating media sessions.

-* Data Stream: QUIC Stream based transport for delivering end to end encrypted application media objects.
+* Data Stream: QUIC Stream or QUIC Datagram based transport for delivering end to end encrypted application media objects.
 Such objects shall carry metadata (unencrypted) for Relays to make store/forwarding decisions along with the application payload.